What is the space now?

 Moving around easily on flat access and accessible paths that work for people who use wheelchairs, people with mobility issues and people with buggies. #GatheringPlace #GatheringAccessibly

 Being welcomed to the York Castle Museum in an accessible way, with flat access and without long queues. #GatheringPlace #GatheringAccessibly

-Understanding the whole history of the site in through displays and interpretation in the new museum building. #GatheringPlace #GatheringHeritage
+Understanding the whole history of the site through displays and interpretation in the new Castle Gateway Building. #GatheringPlace #GatheringHeritage

 Castle Car Park: Design Challenges

 The design of this space needs to respond to various challenges:-